 Carruthers had sorted the refreshments.

 ‘Black coffee for you, sir.
-Vanilla soy late, ma’am, and flat whites for me and Doyle….
-With triple chocolate chip muffins on the side and, er, a granola bar.’
+Vanilla soy latte, ma’am, and flat whites for me and Doyle…. with triple chocolate chip muffins on the side and, er, a granola bar.’

 He didn’t say, ‘Yours is the birdseed crap, ma’am,’ but Noakes’s immortal description hung in the air.